Ada Parellada i Garrell

 Ada Parellada i Garrell (born 26 February 1967) is a Spanish cook who inspired the "Semproniana" restaurant in Barcelona.
-She owns three restaurants, publishes books and she has been given the Creu de monSant Jordi for her restoration work.
+She owns three restaurants, publishes books and she has been given the Creu de Sant Jordi for her restoration work.

 List

 Parellada was born in Granollers in 1967.
 Her whole family were interested in food from the restaurant founded by her ancestors in 1714.
 Her parents wanted her to have a profession so she studied law.
 She opened her first restaurant when she was 25 in 1993.
 Her wider family own a number of restaurants.
 She is very active in the media, in newspapers and television, and she runs workshops and publishes cookery books.
 She has also published a novel.

 She stood as a political candidate in September 2015 as part of the "Together for Yes" campaign.